 By Royal Alexander/Opinion

-Opinion columns are views of the writer and may or may not represent any or all views of the LPJ.
+Editor’s note: Opinion pieces published by the Lincoln Parish Journal are those of the writer and may or may not reflect the opinion of the LPJ.